EsriCanada/TechTrek_Idol_2014/NT2_CBCNewsFeedMap/README.md

 Project: CBCNewsFeedMap

-A JSAPI map application which plots CBC News Feeds on a global web map and displays the stories in a way!
+A JSAPI map application which plots CBC News Feeds on a global web map and displays the news stories in a way!

 We took a number of CBC news feeds http://www.cbc.ca/rss/